How to Convert an Image to PDF in Google Drive

 - Go to File → Download → PDF document (.pdf).

-You can convert any image to a PDF directly in the Google Drive web app using the print function.
-This is the fastest method when you just need a clean PDF of the image and do not need to extract any text from it.
+You can convert an image to a PDF directly in the Google Drive web app using the Print function.
+This method saves the image as a PDF file without changing the image content.

 Uploading the Image